github/codeql/java/ql/lib/change-notes/2023-03-30-add-libraries-for-query-configurations.md

 * Added the `ExecTaintedLocalQuery.qll` library to provide the `LocalUserInputToArgumentToExecFlow` taint-tracking module to reason about command injection vulnerabilities caused by local data flow.
 * Added the `StackTraceExposureQuery.qll` library to provide the `printsStackExternally`, `stringifiedStackFlowsExternally`, and `getMessageFlowsExternally` predicates to reason about stack trace exposure vulnerabilities.
 * Added the `SqlTaintedLocalQuery.qll` library to provide the `LocalUserInputToArgumentToSqlFlow` taint-tracking module to reason about SQL injection vulnerabilities caused by local data flow.
+* Added the `ResponseSplittingLocalQuery.qll` library to provide the `ResponseSplittingLocalFlow` taint-tracking module to reason about response splitting vulnerabilities caused by local data flow.